CIRCULARKA/DevSpectorLibrary/README.md

 # DevSpectorLibrary
-This is the library used to interact with DevSpectoryServer
+This is the library used to interact with DevSpectorServer